-All Year 9 students will participate in course counselling with an allocated course counsellor who will support students in their selection of Year 10 elective subjects.
+Course Counselling All Year 9 students will participate in course counselling with an allocated course counsellor who will support students in their selection of Year 10 elective subjects.
 Parents and students will receive further information regarding their course counselling appointment.

-Course selection will be informed by students' Career Action Plan.
-Students who have completed the Morrisby Profile may also use this information to inform their selections.

-Costs for some Elective Programs

-Parents and students should be aware that some of the electives will require payment of an extra levy to cover the cost of materials, excursions etc. Where subject costs are above the standard subject cost (as paid through the booklist), they have been indicated in this handbook.

-Explanation of Costs

-50% payment (for those electives that incur a cost) is due.
+Students Year 10 selections will be informed by the learning that they have completed through the Careers Unit in Term 2 of Inquiry.
+Students who have participated in the My Career Insights program, can use their Morrisby Profile to help inform their decision making.
+Costs for some Elective Programs Parents and students should be aware that some of the electives will require payment of an extra levy to cover the cost of materials, excursions etc. Where subject costs are above the standard subject cost (as paid through the booklist), they have been indicated in this handbook.
+Explanation of Costs 50% payment (for those electives that incur a cost) is due.
 If the deposit is not received at this time, the students will be required to select another elective.
 The balance of the payment is due on confirmation of elective choices.
 A letter will be provided to advise parents and students of the date for final payment.
 Full payment must be made to secure the student's place in the elective unless a payment plan has been arranged with the Business Manager.
+Specialised Pathways